PriyangaPKini/priyangapkini/README.md

 ## About Me

 👋 Hello!
 I'm Priyanga P Kini, a B.Tech computer science graduate of Model Engineering College, Kochi.
 I am passionate about creating useful and user-friendly software.
 My curiosity to dig into anything that feels like “magic” is what drove me to backend engineering.
+Currently, honoring my craft at [nilenso](nilenso.com).

 ## 📋 Experience